bajeethsyed/Handmade-E-commerce-with-integrated-AI-chatbot/README.md

 - Backend: Node.js, Express.js
 - Database: MongoDB

-### AI-chatbot
+## AI-chatbot
 - Libraries/Frameworks: Flask , TensorFlow, tflearn, NLTK
 - Developed a customer-centric chatbot for an online handmade store, addressing queries on customization, payment, and product recommendations.

+## Future work
-Currently standalone, with future plans to seamlessly integrate with the store for enhanced functionality.
+- Chatbot -  Currently standalone, with future plans to seamlessly integrate with the store for enhanced functionality.

 Whether you're shopping for a special occasion, personalizing a gift, or looking for products for upcoming events, festivals, or children, the Handmade Store has something for everyone.
 Explore our collection of handmade products and enjoy a unique and delightful shopping experience.